-“Is Personal Dignity Possible Only If We Live in a Cosmos?”
-Proceedings of the American Catholic Philosophical Association (forthcoming).
+“Is Personal Dignity Possible Only If We Live in a Cosmos?” (forthcoming in The Proceedings of the American Catholic Philosophical Association)

 “St. Thomas and Modern Natural Science: Reconsidering Abstraction from Matter.”
 Forthcoming in Cognoscens in Actu est Ipsum Cognitum in Actu: Sobre los Tipos y Grados de Conocimiento, ed. by Carlos A. Casanova Guerra and Ignacio Serrano del Pozo, 431–469 (Santiago/Valparaíso: RIL Editores, 2018).

 “Charles De Koninck and the Sapiential Character of Natural Philosophy.”
 American Catholic Philosophical Quarterly 90, no. 1 (2016): 1–24. doi:10.5840/acpq20161570.

 I am currently a postdoctoral researcher at UC, Santiago, Chile.

 “A Cosmological Powers Ontology Consistent with The Emergence of Mind”

 “The Solution to the Meta-Law Problem in Cosmology”

 “Charles De Koninck and the Epistemology of Form”